Azure/aksArc/eval/autodeploy/README.md

 *******************************************************************************************************

-The custom template will be validated, and if all of your entries are correct, you can click **Create**.
-Within a few minutes, your VM will be created.
+The custom template will be validated, and if all of your entries are correct, you can click **Purchase**.

+The **deployment of the sandbox should take between 40 and 60 minutes**, depending on the number of control planes, node pools and worker nodes you have chosen to deploy.

 ![Custom template deployment in Azure completed](/eval/media/azure_vm_custom_template_completed.png "Custom template deployment in Azure completed")